Providence Christian College

-Providence Christian College is a private Christian liberal arts college in Pasadena, California, United States.
-Founded in 2002, it is an independent, confessionally Reformed college with no formal denominational ties.
-The college offers one degree program, a bachelor's degree in Liberal Studies.
+Providence Christian College was a private Christian liberal arts college in Pasadena, California, United States.
+Founded in 2002, the institution identified with the confessionally Reformed tradition but maintained no formal denominational affiliation.
+The college offered a single academic program leading to a bachelor's degree in Liberal Studies.
+It closed in May 2026, as announced on February 9, 2026.

 History

-On several occasions, as early as the 1960s, discussions were held about establishing a Reformed Christian College on the West Coast.
-In November 2001 a small group met in Chino, California, to consider the feasibility of such a college, and unanimously agreed to establish a quality four-year liberal arts program that would in all aspects of its life and learning seek to reflect a Reformed Biblical perspective.
+On several occasions beginning in the 1960s, discussions were held about establishing a Reformed Christian college on the West Coast.
+In November 2001, a small group met in Chino, California to consider the feasibility of such an institution and unanimously agreed to pursue the creation of a four-year liberal arts college that would reflect a Reformed biblical perspective in all aspects of its academic and campus life.

-The group also agreed that the college should be governed by a self-perpetuating Board of Directors drawn from various Reformed and Presbyterian churches.
-The college has no denominational affiliation, but holds to Presbyterian and Reformed confessional standards (the Westminster Confession and Catechisms, the Belgic Confession, the Heidelberg Catechism, and the Canons of Dort).
+The group also determined that the college should be governed by a self-perpetuating Board of Directors drawn from various Reformed and Presbyterian churches.
+Although the college has no formal denominational affiliation, it adheres to Presbyterian and Reformed confessional standards, including the Westminster Confession and Catechisms, the Belgic Confession, the Heidelberg Catechism, and the Canons of Dort.

-Providence Christian College was incorporated in the state of California on November 12, 2002, and the first board meeting was held on January 18, 2003.
-On January 1, 2004, Providence took full possession of a campus in Ontario, California, and began renovating its five main buildings into classrooms, dormitories, a library, a dining hall, and administrative offices.
+Providence Christian College was incorporated in the state of California on November 12, 2002, and held its first board meeting on January 18, 2003.
+On January 1, 2004, the college took possession of a campus in Ontario, California, and began renovating its five principal buildings for use as classrooms, dormitories, a library, a dining hall, and administrative offices.

-In August 2010, Providence moved to Pasadena, California.
-The Providence Christian College library holds approximately 12,000 volumes and 100 periodical subscriptions, with student access to an additional 5,500 online periodicals (many full text), 2,500 electronic books, 52 other scholarly databases through online subscriptions.
+In August 2010, Providence relocated to Pasadena, California.
+The Providence Christian College library holds approximately 12,000 volumes and 100 periodical subscriptions, and provides students access to an additional 5,500 online periodicals—many in full text—along with 2,500 electronic books and 52 scholarly databases through online subscriptions.

-The college resided on the campus of William Carey International University, which it also shares with the U.S. Center for World Mission.
-The 17.5-acre residential college campus sits in the East Washington Village neighborhood on the north side of Pasadena, in close proximity to the foothills of the San Gabriel Mountains and the Angeles National Forest.
-As William Carey began the process of selling their campus in late 2018, eventually selling to a for-profit private boarding school, Providence prepared to move again.
-In December 2018, Providence Christian College moved within the Los Angeles area, this time into a church building and its adjoining offices in Old Town Pasadena next to Fuller Theological Seminary.
+The college then operated on the campus of the former William Carey International University, which it shared with the U.S. Center for World Mission.
+The 17.5-acre residential campus is located in the East Washington Village neighborhood on the north side of Pasadena, near the foothills of the San Gabriel Mountains and the Angeles National Forest.
+When William Carey International University began the process of selling the property in late 2018—ultimately transferring ownership to a for-profit private boarding school—Providence prepared for another move.
+In December 2018, the college relocated within the Los Angeles area to a church facility and adjoining offices in Old Town Pasadena, adjacent to Fuller Theological Seminary.

+Providence closed at the end of the 2025-26 academic year, with the President citing factors including declining student enrollment, the rising cost of operations, heightened accreditation expectations, loss of federal funds, shifts in donor giving and financial circumstances.